bkeener7/connect_four/README.md

 Our TK class does not keep track through sessions after the repeat game loop is terminated.
 This was due to a misunderstanding in what was being asked in iteration 4 requirements.
 While Win/Loss Record Keeping specifically states that records should persists between plays, this requirement was absent from TK.
 We reached out to the instructors to clarify this, but did not have ample time to change from what we had developed by that point.
 Therefore the TK class only tracks through the current session of games.

 In unmerged branch `feat/export_statistics` we modified TK to have a writing function that would track these statistics through play sessions by ways of a .json file.
 This branch is mostly complete, but we did not have time to thoroughly finish and test before sumbmitting, therefore did not merge it.

+Edit1 by Mostafa: at 7 pm, I managed to fulfill iteration 4 requirements of time keeping (was really curious about how to make it work, so I kept at it) but it seems the use of JSON broke the game and timer tests.